 * Why is our government spending billions on funding the military in the midst of a housing crisis and a global pandemic?

 If you are interested in exploring these questions with us, please contact us: firstname.lastname@example.org

 Priorities & Choices

-A basic premise underlying our call for a shift in Priorities is that greatly increased funding is needed to provide rental housing for the most vulnerable in our communities.
-As an example, in the city of Edmonton, over 22,000 people pay more than 50% of their monthly income on rent.
-We have endless research on the need for affordable housing and on strategies for creating housing.
-We need more Federal dollars!
+* A basic premise underlying our call for a shift in Priorities is that greatly increased funding is needed to address the climate change crisis and to provide low-rental housing to the most vulnerable in our communities.
 Redirecting $100 billion from military spending over 20 years is a good comparison of the additional funding that is required to address the housing crisis being experienced by thousands of people on low incomes.

 Canadian Defense Budget: 70 per cent Increase and $32 billion in 2018